56th Infantry Regiment (United States): World War I

 During the Meuse-Argonne campaign it was on the left bank of the Moselle River, the nearest American military unit to Metz, and was preparing to attack towards Metz when the armistice was signed.
 In April 1919 a battalion of the 56th entered Metz as an honor guard for the Commanding General of the American Expeditionary Forces, General John J. Pershing.
 For its actions during World War I, the regiment was awarded the campaign streamer 'Lorraine 1918'.

-The regiment was deactivated on 21 September 1921 at Camp Meade, Maryland and demobilized on 22 July 1922.
+Interwar period

+The regiment arrived at the port of New York in June 1919 and was transferred to Camp Mills, New York, where emergency period personnel were discharged from the service.
+It was transferred in July 1919 to Camp Funston, Fort Riley, Kansas, and transferred in July 1920 to Camp George G. Meade, Maryland.
+It was inactivated on 21 September 1921 at Camp George G. Meade, with personnel concurrently transferred to units of the 1st Division.
+The regiment was demobilized (disbanded) on 31 July 1922.

 World War II

-On 7 July 1942 the unit was reactivated as the 56th Armored Infantry Regiment and assigned to the 12th Armored Division, which was activated as a division at Camp Campbell, Kentucky on 15 September 1942.
+On 7 July 1942 the unit was reconstituted as the 56th Armored Infantry Regiment and assigned to the 12th Armored Division, which was activated as a division at Camp Campbell, Kentucky on 15 September 1942.

-On 1 April 1943 the 56th Armored Infantry Regiment was given the special mission of guarding portion of a train route of President Franklin D. Roosevelt.
+On 1 April 1943 the 56th Armored Infantry Regiment was given the special mission of guarding portion of the train route of President Franklin D. Roosevelt.

 The regiment was reorganized as part of an effort to streamline U.S. armored units based on lessons learned from fighting in North Africa and Italy.
-In 1943, all Armored Divisions that had not been deployed to the European Theater of Operations were converted from heavy to light divisions.
+In 1943, all armored divisions that had not been deployed to the European Theater of Operations were converted from heavy to light divisions.

 On 11 November 1943 while at the Tennessee Maneuver Area in Watertown, Tennessee, the 12th Armored Division was reorganized under the Authority and Orders TO&E 15 Sept 1943, G.O.#36 HQ 12th Armd Div, 11 Nov 1943, Letter HQ AGF, File 320.2/32 (Armd Div)(c) "Reorganization of Armored Divisions", dated 15 Sept 1943.

 The 56th Armored Infantry Regiment was disbanded to form the 17th, 56th and 66th Armored Infantry Battalions of the 12th Armored Division: